Physics of Dipole and Quadrupole Brewster Angles in Thin Films: Experiment and simulation of reflection from a thin-film of silicon nitride

-While we have derived new Brewster angles associated with each individual multipole, in order to describe the reflection of a thin film, we need to consider all multipoles together as described in equation 2, as equations 5, 8-12 only identify the angles at which the Brewster angle occurs.
-It has been previously demonstrated that the reflection spectra, at normal incidence, of a thin film is composed of many multipoles interfering with each other \cite{Li2021}.
+While we have derived new Brewster angles associated with each individual multipole, in order to describe the reflection of a thin film, we need to consider all multipoles together as described in equation 2, as equations 5, 8-12 only identify the angles at which the individual Brewster angle occurs.
+It has been previously demonstrated that the reflection spectra, at normal incidence, of a thin film is composed of many multipoles interfering with each other \cite{Li2021} producing cases of zero reflection in a Fabry Perot arrangement.

-We study how our model predicts the angle dependent reflection spectra of a SiN thin film.
-SiN is fast becoming the key material platform for much of integrated photonics from comb sources to single photon emitters \cite{SiNNews}.
-We investigate through experiment and modeling a free-standing 455 nm thin film of SiN supported by a Si frame at a single wavelength of 1500 nm in Figure \ref{fig2} and over a wavelength range from 750-2200 nm in Figure \ref{figReflectionBroad}.
-The SiN sample is shown in Figure \ref{fig2} (a) and the experimental set up is shown in Figure \ref{fig2} (b).
+We study how our model predicts the angle dependent reflection spectra of a SiN thin film at 1500 nm.
+SiN is fast becoming the key material platform for much of integrated photonics from comb sources to single photon emitters \cite{HosseinEnjavi:25}.
+We investigate through experiment and theory a free-standing 455 nm thin film of SiN supported by a Si frame at a single wavelength of 1500 nm in Figure \ref{fig2} (a) and over a wavelength range from 750-2200 nm in Figure \ref{figReflectionBroad}.
+The experimental set up is shown in Figure \ref{fig2} (b).

 Figure \ref{fig2} (c)-(d), verifies equation 2, which is our multipole model as a whole, where we describe the reflection of our SiN thin film in terms of the combined effects of the electric and magnetic multipoles.
 There is excellent agreement between the multipole and S-parameter models over the angles and wavelength studied.
+The S-parameter model is used extensively in modelling reflection and transmission of light \cite{COMSOLGuide}.
+It is striking that the agreement with our multipole model is so good.
+Clearly, reflection from thin films in better understood with the multipole model in which we can see the contributions of the individual terms.